 - apply a cool wet compress, like a damp cloth

-The bumps and patches last about two weeks before fading like a bruise.
+The colour of the bumps and patches usually changes and fades, like a bruise.

-They usually heal completely on their own within six weeks without leaving a scar.
+The bumps usually heal on their own within 3 to 8 weeks without leaving a scar.
 But other symptoms, such as joint pain, may last several weeks or months.

 A pharmacist can help with erythema nodosum

-If you're in pain, your pharmacist can recommend:
+If you're in pain, a pharmacist can recommend:

 - stronger painkillers